pechkn/pechkn.github.io/notes/css.md

 They offer a lot of preset styles, which are usually applied to elements as HTML classes,
 e. g. `<img class='m-auto'/>` is equal to `<img style='margin: auto;'/>`;
-or as customized tags in modern frontend frameworks, e.g. `<Pagination>`, especially with raising popularity of **CSS-in-JS** approach such as **Styled components**, implying writing stylesheets right in the JavaScript files, sometimes in a form of reusable objects with styles, e.g. `style = {margin: 'auto'}` Examples of CSS frameworks are Bootstrap, Materialize, Ant Design, Tailwind.
+or as customized tags in modern frontend frameworks, e.g. `<Pagination>`, especially with raising popularity of **CSS-in-JS** approach such as **Styled components** or **CSS modules** that make stylesheets modular and sometimes even imply writing them directly into JavaScript files, sometimes in a form of reusable objects with styles, e.g. `style = { margin: 'auto' }` Examples of CSS frameworks are Bootstrap, Materialize, Ant Design, Tailwind.

 Common problem of writing layouts is **scope leaking** of styles.
 Than